Anam1980/Library_Management_System/README.md

 # Library Management System

-Welcome to our Library Management System repository!
+Welcome to my Library Management System repository!
 This project is a comprehensive system developed using Java, Spring Boot, Hibernate JPA, and other technologies to efficiently manage library operations.
 The system allows users to borrow books, manage authors and library cards, and facilitates smooth transactions.
 The highlight of this system is the integration of automated email notifications for book issuance, enhancing user communication and satisfaction.

 ## Features